arpitsinhaaa/TrackMyApp/README.md

  <H1>Features:</H1>
 Creates a file named “app\_usage\_log.txt”

-Tracks which window is currently maximized and for how long, and registers it to the .txt file
+Tracks which window is currently maximized and for how long, and registers it to the .txt file.

 <H1>Installation:</H1>
-Download the latest .zip release
+Go to the "Releases" Section in the middle-right and download the latest .zip release

 Extract the files inside a new folder